Frequently Asked Questions

 The Driving and Vehicle Standards Agency recognises that even very good drivers make the occasional minor mistake.
 You do not need to be perfect to pass your driving test!

-All driving instructors are self–employed.
-They are licensed by the government’s Driving and Vehicle Standards Agency (an agency of the Department for Transport) which also carries out regular inspections of instructors’ teaching standards to check that they are teaching safely and correctly.
-Qualified driving instructors display a green licence inside the front screen of their car.
+All driving instructor are self–employed.
+They are licensed by the government’s Driving and Vehicle Standards Agency (an agency of the Department for Transport) which also carries out regular inspections of instructor teaching standards to check that they are teaching safely and correctly.
+Qualified driving instructor display a green licence inside the front screen of their car.

-Until the 1980s driving instructors were employed by driving schools.
-Now, all driving instructors are self-employed, either as sole traders or as franchisees.
+Until the 1980s driving instructor were employed by driving schools.
+Now, all driving instructor are self-employed, either as sole traders or as franchisees.

-The problem with franchising is that since the ‘driving school’ makes its money from franchise fees paid by instructors — sometimes hundreds of £s per week, the ‘driving school’ advertises for more and more instructors to take out franchises, even though there are insufficient numbers of new customers for so many instructors — especially since fewer of us are learning to drive.
+The problem with franchising is that since the ‘driving school’ makes its money from franchise fees paid by instructor — sometimes hundreds of £s per week, the ‘driving school’ advertises for more and more instructor to take out franchises, even though there are insufficient numbers of new customers for so many instructor — especially since fewer of us are learning to drive.
 This is why we see so many low–priced offers for driving tuition.
 Low tuition fees, however, produce low quality tuition, since the instructor has to reduce their service to minimum standards.
-This leads also to low standards of instructors.
-The employment turnover in this business is high — many instructors go out of business.
+This leads also to low standards of instructor.
+The employment turnover in this business is high — many instructor go out of business.

 If you want to learn to drive safely and enjoy the learning it is better for you to pay good fees to a good instructor.
 Ask an instructor how they can help you to achieve your goal.
 Ask them which DSA grade they have.
 If you immediately ask an instructor how much they charge, they might think that you are interested only in how much it costs and not in what the instructor can do for you.
 You shouldn’t expect something for nothing — this service is expensive for the instructor to deliver.
 There has to be give and take — if you want to learn to drive, you should accept that it is not free and it is not cheap.